Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 Note that applying a transform using `TransformBin` does not change the size allocation of the widget, it only applies the effect visually, similarly to how a `GLTransform` is only applied to the rendered image, not the `Shape` itself.

 By default, the function used to map the elapsed duration of the `Animation` to the output value of `on_tick!` is linear in shape (`f(x) = x`).
 Mousetrap offers additional functions with different shapes, allowing users to more easily implement animations that appear to speed up or slow down at certain points.
-Using [`set_timing_function!`](@ref), which takes a value of the enum [`AnimationTimingFunction`](@ref), we can choose from a number of presets.
+Using [`set_timing_function!`](@ref), which takes a value of the enum [`AnimationTimingFunction`](@ref), we can choose from multiple presets.
 See its documentation for more information.

 ---

 # Widget Themes & Style Classes

 Mousetrap uses [Cascading Style Sheets (CSS)](https://developer.mozilla.org/en-US/docs/Web/CSS) to define the exact look of a widget.
-A UI theme is nothing more than a huge CSS file from whom all widgets take information about how they should be rendered.
+A UI theme is nothing more than a huge CSS file from which all widgets take information about how they should be rendered.

 !!!
 Warning "CSS"
     The rest of this chapter will assume that readers are familiar with the basics of CSS.
 Readers are encouraged to consult [this documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) for CSS-related questions.